aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 ## Selective sharing

-AIDA members can upload private data to the AIDA platform, and can choose to share data selectively with other specified research groups in AIDA at own cost.
+AIDA members can upload anonymous data to the AIDA platform, and can choose to share data selectively with other specified research groups in AIDA at own cost.
 This can be done either through the [AIDA PACS](#aida-pacs) by request to an [AIDA system administrator](mailto:aida-data-director@medtech4health.se), or by using the AIDA self-service [file sharing](#file-sharing) service.

 ## Support to ethical review applications in research